 Unfortunately, too many consumers today have never received much in the way of formal education about handling personal finance accounts.
-Without the proper knowledge, it’s easy to fall into risky financial habits, such as overspending and going into debt.
+Without the proper knowledge, it’s easy to fall into risky financial habits, such as overspending that can lead to debt.

-So we’ve compiled a directory of consumer finance resources, providing information about money and personal finances.
-By taking the time to learn about these issues early on, you can continue to practice good financial practices as an adult as well.
+We’ve compiled a directory of consumer finance resources, providing information about money and personal finances.
+By taking the time to learn about these issues early on, you can make sure you practice good financial habits throughout your life.

 Money came about in ancient civilizations.
 At first people would simply trade or barter one good for another.
 Over time, they saw that it was not very convenient to do so.
 For example, it might not be very convenient to trade a beautiful gold ring for twenty kilos of meat.
 Instead, people developed forms of money to symbolize the value of goods.

-Today we don’t only use notes and coins, but we also use checks, credit cards, debit cards, online banking, and other online payment services as methods of paying for items.
+Today we don’t only use notes and coins, but also checks, credit cards, debit cards, online banking and other online payment services as methods of paying for items.

 Spending and Saving Money

 There is a fine balance between spending and saving money.
-It is never nice to come to the realization that you have completely run out of money.
-To avoid this, make it a general rule to never spend more than you have and managing your debts.
-Furthermore, by saving a small portion of your earnings each time, you can use this amount as emergency money or to save up for something big.
+It is never nice to come to the realization that your funds are depleted.
+To avoid this, make it a general rule to never spend more than you have and to manage your debts.
+Furthermore, if you save a small portion of your earnings each time you’re paid, you can use your savings as emergency money or to save up for something big.

-Tracking your spending, earning and savings on a budget sheet is an excellent way to see where your money is going.
-You might realize that you have been spending most of your money on clothes when you really want to buy a video game!
+Tracking your spending, earnings and savings on a budget sheet is an excellent way to see where your money is going.
+There are many times we find ourselves spending more on things than we realize when we look at our spending activity overall.

 Debit Cards: Pros and Cons